moise10r/leveld_contract_risk_backend/README.md

 # Leveld — Contract Risk API

-NestJS backend that runs an AI pipeline to extract, score, and explain risk clauses from contract documents.
+NestJS backend built with Domain-Driven Design (DDD) that runs a multi-step AI pipeline to extract, score, and explain risk clauses from contract documents.
 Accepts a PDF or raw text, streams real-time progress over SSE, and returns structured risk data.

+Currently powered by **Anthropic Claude**, with the AI layer built behind a provider interface so swapping to another model requires minimal changes.

 ---